 protected $message = 'Gateway Timeout.';

-protected $description = 'Timed out before receiving response from the upstream server.';
+protected string $description = 'Timed out before receiving response from the upstream server.';

 }